 So then, what have I been doing during the times I usually write?
 I finished the fence I’d started six or seven years ago.
 There’s another story to why now and not then, but it’s not part of this self-discussion.
 I built three bird houses.
 Two to hang on the new section and one to replace one I’d given away from the old section of fence.
 Yada-yada-yada (not my words they were coined at another time in another place).

 In a discussion about web sites and blogs, I said that I was going to learn how to make table images that would trigger a popup.
 In order to not disrupt an existing page and have to start something over, I added a new page to my site.
 Regular readers have probably seen it – “Xperiment/Trials.”
 I’m sure it could be done by a real Webster, but I was not able to get a single-cell in a table act like a button.
 But my experimentation did pay off.
-Just click – here – to see a result.
+Just click –

 Now I’m developing (revising) text for popups describing my writing to be displayed on the home page.
 So I’m guessing it hasn’t been all dead air the last few weeks.